 - EU internship contract between the university, the student and the company or institution offering the internship

-- Support throughout your internship from a contact person at your home university and in the company
+- Support throughout your internship from a contact person at your home university and another in the company/institution

 - Academic recognition of the internship

-- Home university holds a valid Erasmus University Charter (ECHE)
+- Home university has a valid Erasmus University Charter (ECHE)

-- Compulsory participation in an online language test set by the European Commission in the relevant working language (currently available for DE, EN, ES, FR, IT, NL) before the beginning of mobility and after the end of the stay (no eligibility criteria for the Erasmus + program)
+- Compulsory participation in an online language test set by the European Commission in the relevant working language (currently available for Dutch, English, French, German, Italian and Spanish) before the beginning and once again at the end of your stay (this will not affect your eligibility for Erasmus+ funding)

 - Country group 1: 555 € for each month funded

 - Country group 2: 495 € for each month funded

 - Austria, Belgium, Cyprus, France, Greece, Italy, Netherlands, Portugal and Spain

 - Country group 3: 435 € for each month funded

 - Bulgaria, Croatia, Czech Republic, Estonia, Hungary, Latvia, Lithuania, Malta, North Macedonia, Poland, Romania, Slovakia, Slovenia and Turkey